komalsdg/YorkFoods/README.md

 ALGOLIA_ADMIN_API_KEY="xxxxxxx"
 ```

-The required dependencies and DB setup can be done using `bash setup,sh`
+The required dependencies and DB setup can be done using `bash setup.sh`

 The server can be started using `npm start`